alwz1/storm-events/README.md

 Exploratory data analysis of storm events from 2010 to 2019.
 The datasets are from Storm Events Database of National Centers for Environmental Information (NCEI).

-1. Which storm events occured most frequently?
+1. What are the yearly direct fatalities caused by the top five storm event types?

-2. Which storm events caused the most total fatalities?
+2. Which storm event types caused the most total fatalities?

-3. Which storm events caused the most direct fatalities and what are the yearly fatalities?

-4. Which storm events caused the most property damage and what are the yearly property damage?
+3. What are the yearly property damages caused by the top 5 storm event types?

 ### File Descriptions<a name="file_descriptions"></a>
 storm_events.ipynb: Jupyter notebook for EDA of storm events